 Fill out the inspection checklist

 Fill out your lease’s move-in checklist and turn it in within a few days of moving in.
 Report any issues that need to be addressed and schedule a time with maintenance to resolve them.
-If there are items that are not handled after you have reported them, make sure to take pictures of them, so the landlord can’t claim you caused the damage and stick you with the cost at move-out.
-Make a copy of the checklist and photos to keep for yourself too.
+If there are items that are not handled after you have reported them, make sure to take pictures, so the landlord can’t claim you caused the damage and stick you with the cost at move-out.
+Make a copy of the checklist and photos to keep for yourself, too.

 Request a final walkthrough